Data-driven modeling of rotation curves with artificial neural networks

 \section{Results}

-As described above, we performed neural network reconstructions for RCs of 17 different galaxies.
-Figure \ref{fig:reconstructions} contains all the neural reconstructions for each galaxy.
-The results of the neural reconstruction to the different velocity RCs of the considered sample are depicted in green, along with their associated error bars, which include the neural network prediction to the statistical error plus the uncertainty of the neural network predictions.
-The red points represent the observational measurements.
+As described above, we performed the neural network reconstructions for RCs of 17 different galaxies.
+Figure~\ref{fig:reconstructions} contains all the neural reconstructions for each galaxy.
+The green lines show the ANN model predictions for $V(r)$ (first output in Figure \ref{fig:archann}), while the yellow bands indicate the total uncertainties, given by the quadratic sum of the predicted statistical error (second output in Figure~\ref{fig:archann}) and the predictive uncertainty estimated through Monte Carlo dropout.
+The red points represent the observational data.

-For comparison, we include two theoretical models, both considering a NFW dark matter halo, but the assumption regarding the mass-to-light ratio is different.
-In all the panels of Figure \ref{fig:reconstructions}, the black lines represent the fitting for $\Upsilon_{\star}^{\rm fix}$ as a fixed parameter, whereas the blue lines correspond to $\Upsilon_{\star}^{\rm free}$ as a free parameter.
-The parameter estimation using these same datasets for both models was performed in Ref. \cite{deBlok:2008wp} to reproduce the total observed rotation curve.
+To enhance our analysis, we include two well-known theoretical models, both considering an NFW dark matter halo, but the assumption regarding the mass-to-light ratio is different.
+In all the panels of Figure \ref{fig:reconstructions}, the black lines represent the fitting of $\Upsilon_{\star}^{\rm fix}$ as a fixed parameter, while the blue lines correspond to $\Upsilon_{\star}^{\rm free}$ as a free parameter.
+The parameter estimation using these same datasets for both models was performed in \citet{deBlok:2008wp} to reproduce the total observed rotation curve.

-We can see that the observational data points do not follow a smooth pattern.
+In Figure \ref{fig:reconstructions} we notice that the observational data points do not follow a smooth pattern.
 Instead, they show peaks and lows that are difficult to model accurately using parametric profiles.
-For this reason, it is interesting to generate a model based on the data in which we can propose a different behavior and, perhaps, make more reliable interpolations, or at least complement the predictions of the theoretical models.
+For this reason, it is interesting to generate a model based on the data that it is able to capture local variations and/or reveal regions that deviate from the overall trend, and perhaps make more reliable interpolations, or at least complement the predictions of the theoretical models.

-Using the mean squared error, we can obtain a systematic comparison, providing insights into the relative performance of each model in capturing the observed data.
-Table \ref{tab:results} summarizes the MSE values for each model compared to both other models and the observational data.
-We also consider the comparison between the NFW$+\Upsilon_{\star}$ profiles and the neural network reconstruction, under the assumption that if we believe that a data-driven model can be a sensible choice, then it makes sense to analyze which of the two theoretical models is more in agreement with it.
+The cosmological parametric models and the neural network reconstructions are developed independently.
+The parametric models have a physical basis and can be constrained using observational data, whereas the neural reconstructions are purely data-driven and do not incorporate any physical principles.
+Using the mean squared error as a metric, we can obtain a systematic comparison, providing insights into the relative performance of each model in capturing the observed data.